Description: Planetary gearbox Tamiya 72001

-The complex system fits into a 90 x 40 x 38 mm rectangle.
+The assembled system fits into a 90 x 40 x 38 mm cuboid.
 Details are shown in the drawing:

-If you use your own PCB, we invite you to get acquainted with the offer of controllers in the form of integrated circuits in surface and over-soldering housings.
+If you are using your own PCB, please refer to the offer of drivers in the form of integrated circuits in surface mount and through-hole solder housings.

 - Shaft: round with 4 mm diameter

 Tamiya's branded multi-stage planetary gearbox is designed for a variety of RC models, mobile robots and small mechanisms.
 The unique design allows the user to select the desired gear ratio by assembling the appropriate modules in series.